sing-group/seda/seda-docs/source/operations.rst

 Disambiguate sequence names
 ---------------------------

-This operation allows to disambiguate duplicated sequence names (identifiers).
+This operation allows duplicated sequence names (identifiers) to be disambiguated.
 The configuration panel allows to choose the way of disambiguating them: *Rename*, to add a numeric prefix to disambiguate duplicate names, or *Remove*, to remove sequences with duplicate identifiers, keeping the first occurrence.

 .. figure:: images/operations/disambiguate-sequence-names/1.png
    :align: center